saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 `Guanaco` was built using a similar method to `Alpaca`.
 They start with the same 175 dataset of instruction prompts, translate these to Japanese and Chinese, and generate a total of ~500K samples, containing answers from GPT-3.5.
-This dataset can be downloaded at [this Hugging Face repo](https://huggingface.co/datasets/JosephusCheung/GuanacoDataset).
+This dataset is released with the GPL 3.0 copyleft license, meaning that commercial use is allowed but only if the commercial use is open source.
+It can be downloaded at [this Hugging Face repo](https://huggingface.co/datasets/JosephusCheung/GuanacoDataset).

 #### From LAION: `OIG`, `OASST1`